Dai Bingguo: Biography

+Foreign affairs leader

+In March 2008, he was appointed State Councillor and Party group member on the State Council.

-On July 8, 2009, Dai replaced the Chinese President Hu Jintao at the G8 summit in L'Aquila, Italy after Hu had to leave the summit because of July 2009 Ürümqi riots involving Uyghurs and Han-Chinese.
+On July 8, 2009, Dai replaced Chinese President Hu Jintao at the G8 summit in L'Aquila, Italy after Hu had to leave the summit because of July 2009 Ürümqi riots involving Uyghurs and Han-Chinese.

 Dai was appointed by Chinese leader Hu Jintao as his special representative to chair the Strategic Track of the U.S.-China Strategic and Economic Dialogue for the Chinese side in 2009.

+During Hu Jintao's administration, Dai developed the concept of China's "core interests" to define the primary goals that determine the country's foreign policy choices.
+The core interests are: maintaining the power of the Communist Party, continuing China's social and economic growth, and preservation of China's sovereignty and territorial integrity.
+China also views these core interests as red lines that other countries' behavior should not cross.

-On October 7, 2012, Dai Bingguo met with former Taiwanese Premier Hsieh Chang-ting, who was visiting mainland China in his private capacity, in Beijing.
+On October 7, 2012, Dai Bingguo met with Hsieh Chang-ting, the former Premier of the Republic of China, who was visiting mainland China in his private capacity, in Beijing.
 Dai and Hsieh exchanged views on topics of mutual interest.

 In March 2013, Dai Bingguo retired as a State Councillor at the end of his term and retired from politics in China.

+Post-retirement

 Dai Bingguo became chairman of Jinan University in November 2013, and he stepped down as chairman in November 2019.

 In September 2019, Dai Bingguo represented Chinese President Xi Jinping to attend memorial ceremonies held by the French government in Paris for late President Jacques Chirac.